What Is An Art Therapist, And How Can They Help?

 Just as it can be important to understand what an art therapist does, it can also be important to know what they don't do in their job.
 An art therapist usually doesn't teach art and doesn't critique the client's art.

 Using a specific project, an art therapist typically guides clients to discover underlying messages within their art.
-Therapists may then combine the results with psychotherapeutic counseling techniques to foster self-awareness, build coping skills, process information, improve relationships, and promote personal development.
+Therapists may then combine the results with psychotherapeutic counseling techniques to foster self-awareness, build coping skills, process information, improve relationships, resolve conflicts, and promote personal development.
 Art therapy for older adults, to be specific, is often successful in treating complex disorders when combined with other treatment modalities.

-Art therapy usually works in two distinct ways.
+Typically, art therapy works in two distinct ways.
 Art therapists may use it as a way for patients to express themselves freely, much like Hill and Adamson did in the 1940s.
 Art therapists may guide the activities, but they normally don't critique the client's work or attempt to analyze it.
 It can merely be a way for clients to turn their thoughts and emotions into an art form.

 There may be an infinite number of ideas for art therapy projects.
 When interviewing a potential therapist, you might ask for some examples of their favorite projects and why they think they can be helpful.